-Objectives Outcomes Community Events Host community events and activities that realistically fit into events calendar.
-Stadium accommodates a programme of community events and activities to the benefit of the region.
-Stadium contractors provide support for selected community events.
-Public Accountability Fulfil all reporting requirements of the Funding and Trust Deeds. • Ensure that the processes are observed in such a way that the WCC, the GWRC and the Wellington region public are aware of • Fulfil all statutory responsibilities, and obtain unqualified audit report. the Stadium's broad objectives and the outcome of its operations.
-Ensure timely reporting to the WCC and GWRC.
-Ensure WCC and GWRC are fully informed about Stadium operational and financial performance.
-Support WCC and GWRC initiatives that are consistent with the policies and Current initiatives that are supported by the Trust are: objectives of the Trust.
-Wellington City Council 10 Year Aspirations we contribute to all 13 aspirations identified by Wellington City Council.
-Creative Wellington Innovative Capital as host of arts/culture events where they can accommodated.
+Outcomes Stadium accommodates a programme of community events and activities to the benefit of the region.
+Stadium contractors provide support for selected community events. • Ensure that the processes are observed in such a way that WCC, GWRC and the Wellington region public are aware of the Stadium's broad objectives and the outcome of its operations.
+Current initiatives that are supported by the Trust are: Councils' 10 Year Aspirations we contribute to all aspirations identified by the two Councils.
+Creative Wellington Innovative Capital as host of arts/culture events where they can be accommodated.
 Events Capital using events fund to bring major acts to Wellington that promote visitor numbers and economic benefit to the region.
-Positively Wellington Tourism assisting to maximise visitor numbers to Wellington and promotion of events.
+Positively Wellington Tourism • assisting to maximise visitor numbers to Wellington and promotion of events.

-APPENDIX 3:

-OTHER ITEMS TO BE INCLUDED IN THE STATEMENT OF INTENT
+APPENDIX 3: OTHER ITEMS TO BE INCLUDED IN THE STATEMENT OF INTENT